yanwei1983/simple_coro/README_en.md

     }
 };
 ```

+**Please be extremely cautious when dealing with coroutines that involve switching execution threads.
+Pay close attention to the lifecycle of coroutine function parameters.**
 **Please be extremely careful when dealing with asynchronous callbacks or callbacks across threads.
 If the calling thread has exited before co_return, it might lead to unexpected behavior.
 Be sure to handle such cases properly.**

 To call get_current_scheduler, you must use set_current_scheduler to set the current thread in the executing thread.